sabrinahaniff/pdf-sentry/README.md

-# PDF Sentry — Defensive PDF Screening Tool (Local)
+# PDF Sentry for Defensive PDF Screening Tool (Local)

 PDF Sentry is a local, static PDF inspection tool designed to help identify potentially risky features in PDF files before opening them.
 It combines multiple open-source analysis utilities into a single interface for quick triage and reporting.